kentdata/iOS-17-Jailbreak/README.md

 <hr>

-## Advantages of Jailbreak iOS 17/ iOS 17.1 Device
+## Advantages of Jailbreak iOS 17/ iOS 17.1

 Jailbreaking an iPhone refers to the process of removing software restrictions imposed by Apple on iOS devices.
 While jailbreaking can provide some benefits to users, it also comes with significant risks and drawbacks.
 Here are some advantages of jailbreaking an iPhone